 The wording "The mind boggles" in the lede would seem to violate the policy about editorializing.
 (If you disagree, please create a policy discussion about how critical reception of a game should be cited.)

 This is likely an arcade leftover but isn't yet described as such.
 "Main" and "media b(oar)d IDs" were conventionally displayed by games on the NAOMI and other Sega arcade system boards of the same era.

 Sega published this game in Japan; see this flyer.

 A Bugs page should be created for the Topgrade issue mentioned on the talk page.

-TODO: Does the StepMania engine's usual logging code exist anywhere?
-Can it be enabled as devkit output with a GameShark code?
+Can the StepMania engine's usual logging be enabled as devkit output with a GameShark code?
 If not, are there leftover strings?

 The word "four" in the lede should link to Category:PlayStation 4 games.